Nonlinear Response Relations and Fluctuation-Response Inequalities for Nonequilibrium Stochastic Systems: Introduction

-In this work, we introduce a universal response theory valid for nonlinear response phenomena.
-The key insight is to recognize higher-order derivatives of the stochastic entropy as conjugate observables for nonlinear response.
-Furthermore, by applying the Cauchy-Schwarz inequality, the FRIs for nonlinear response are obtained.
-Our result agrees with different forms of nonequilibrium FRIs when restricting to the linear case \cite{ptaszynski2024dissipation,aslyamov2025nonequilibrium,ptaszynski2024nonequilibrium,ptaszynski2025nonequilibrium,liu2025dynamical,kwon2024fluctuation,zheng2025universal,zheng2025spatial}.
+In this work, we introduce a universal trajectory-level response theory valid for nonlinear and non-perturbative response phenomena in stochastic Markov systems arbitrarily far from equilibrium, including transient (non-NESS) regimes.
+The key insight is to recognize higher-order derivatives of the stochastic entropy along a single trajectory as the conjugate observables for nonlinear response.
+Applying the Cauchy--Schwarz inequality to the resulting identities then yields Fluctuation-Response Inequalities (FRIs) for arbitrary-order nonlinear response, which agree with existing linear FRIs \cite{ptaszynski2024dissipation,aslyamov2025nonequilibrium,ptaszynski2024nonequilibrium,ptaszynski2025nonequilibrium,liu2025dynamical,kwon2024fluctuation,zheng2025universal,zheng2025spatial} when restricted to $n=1$.

+Compared with existing approaches, our framework offers three distinguishing features.
+First, it goes beyond linear response to \emph{arbitrary order} $n\ge 2$, and delivers exact closed-form estimators $\partial_\lambda^n\langle Q\rangle = \operatorname{Cov}(Q,B_n)$ that require only a \emph{single unperturbed simulation}, eliminating both the $N{+}1$ ensembles required by naive finite differencing in $N$-dimensional parameter space and the delicate choice of the perturbation step size $\Delta\lambda$.
+Second, it establishes a diagonal (uncorrelated) structure of the nonlinear conjugate variables $\{B_{n,ij}\}$ across transition edges, which allows response uncertainty relations to factorize at all orders.
+Third, it applies to transient far-from-equilibrium dynamics, not only to steady states.
+To the best of our knowledge, no previously existing framework provides closed-form trajectory estimators for arbitrary-order nonlinear responses in this generality.

 We emphasize that our theory does not utilize the Green's function approach.
-As a result, different from existing Green's function nonlinear response theories \cite{diezemann2012nonlinear,kryvohuz2014nonlinear,mukamel1996classical}, the nonlinear (high-order) response in our framework does not involve multi-time correction terms.
+As a result, different from existing Green's function nonlinear response theories \cite{lippiello2008nonlinear,lippiello2008nonlinear2,diezemann2012nonlinear,kryvohuz2014nonlinear,mukamel1996classical}, the nonlinear (high-order) response in our framework does not involve multi-time correction terms.
 Conceptually, trajectory ensemble approaches explicitly express probabilities of individual trajectories, directly contrasting with Green’s function methods.
 Green's function formalisms implicitly integrate over trajectories through propagators, hiding trajectory-level details behind convolutions and state-to-state probabilities.
 By explicitly highlighting trajectory probabilities, our framework not only clarifies the fundamental statistical structure of nonequilibrium response but also significantly simplifies practical computations.